 In that case, travel to the Netherlands is included in your scholarship coverage and your flight will be arranged for you by VHL.
 You will be contacted via email with more information.

 This Practical guide to living in the Netherlands is useful tool for preparing your journey to the Netherlands, including a list of items to prepare before and after your arrival.

 All new residents of the Netherlands need to register at the local municipality within five days of arriving.
 The required documents may differ per municipality and per country of origin and you may need to prepare your documentation before your arrival.

 All municipalities ask you to bring your passport (or ID for EU students).

 You also have to prove you have an address in the Netherlands, usually on the basis of your housing contract.

-In certain cases, Dutch municipalities may ask international students to bring an original and legalised copy of their birth certificate, especially in case you intend to stay in the Netherlands for more than one year.
-If your birth certificate is not issued in Dutch, English, French or German, you will also need to bring a sworn translation thereof.
+In certain cases, Dutch municipalities may ask international students to bring an original and certified copy of their birth certificate, especially if you intend to stay in the Netherlands for more than one year.
+If your birth certificate is not issued in Dutch, English, French or German, you will also need to provide a certified translation.

-If your home country has signed the Apostille Treaty, you must have your birth certificate affixed with an Apostille by the designated authority in your country.
+If your home country has signed the Apostille Convention, you must have your birth certificate affixed with an Apostille by the designated authority in your country.
 Please check the list of treaty signatories.

-Upon arrival you will need to open a bank account in the Netherlands because you simply cannot get around without one.
-It is to keep your money safe, rent accommodation, buy a mobile phone, or for example receive the wages of your student job.
+Upon arrival you will need to open a bank account in the Netherlands.
+It is required to keep your money safe, pay your rent, buy a mobile phone, or for example receive the wages of your student job.
 Please read more information about Bank account.

 If you have any questions, please send an e-mail to email@example.com